Greshanris/Greshanris/README.md

 ## 🚀 About Me
 I am passionate about **Web Development, Data Science, and Cybersecurity**.
 With expertise in **Python, JavaScript, SQL, and MERN stack**, I love building projects that solve real-world problems.
-Currently, I am exploring **backend development, DevOps, and cloud computing** while working on **real-time web apps and machine learning case studies**.
+Currently, I am exploring **backend development, DevOps, and cloud computing** while working on **real-time web apps**.

 ---